MartinMiles/awesome-sitecore/readme.md

 ## SXA (Sitecore Experience Accelerator)

+- [SXA Styleguide](https://github.com/markvanaalst/SXA.Styleguide) - an education site based on SXA that helps explaining the inner working and illustrating best practices.
+- [SXA.Styleguide.Frontend](https://github.com/markvanaalst/SXA.Styleguide.Frontend) - repository holds all the frontend code needed to run the site.
+It consists of two parts, the SXA themes and the Scriban templates used on the site.
+The folder structure used in this repository mimics the SXA Creative Exchange output, therefore you can find the sources for the themes and the seperate scriban templates.
 - [SXA.Foundation.Variants](https://github.com/MartinMiles/SXA.Foundation.Variants) - collection of custom SXA rendering variants and some other useful things that may be helpful in your solution.
 - [Sitecore Experience Accelerator index](https://github.com/alan-null/SXA.Index) -
 - [SXA Reference](https://github.com/alan-null/XA.Reference) - an example Sitecore project build on top of Sitecore Experience Accelerator.